Daily Pakistan

 The Daily Pakistan (روزنامہ پاکستان) is a daily newspaper in Pakistan, published both in Urdu language and in English.

 Mujeeb-ur-Rehman Shami is its chief editor.

 Daily Pakistan is currently published from Lahore, Karachi, Islamabad, Multan and Peshawar simultaneously.

 History

 This Lahore-based daily was started in December 1997 by Akbar Ali Bhatti.
 This was the first newspaper of Pakistan that came in a colored form.
-He suffered hardships and was put behind the bars due to some clashes with the government during the time.
+He suffered many hardships and was put behind the bars due to some clashes with the government for some time.
 The newspaper was then handed over to Mujeeb ur Rehman Shami.
 Prior to taking over Daily Pakistan, he was Editor-in-Chief of the Weekly Zindagi, Lahore.
-Mujeeb also served as President, Council of Pakistan Newspaper Editors (CPNE) in 2002.
+Shami also served as president, Council of Pakistan Newspaper Editors (CPNE) in 2002.